ccdxc/sw/iota/test/venice/Readme.md

 If you want to login to the testbed, rund container contains the test topology file called `/warmd.json`. you can do ` `cat /warmd.json | python -mjson.tool` to look at the contents of it.
 The "NodeMgmtIP" field in each node contains the ip address of the VM.

+**Some Useful env variables**

+1. `SKIP_INSTALL=1` : this option will skip installing naples images.
+This is useful for re-running tests on a setup that already has correct images
+2. `SKIP_SETUP=1` : this option is useful for rerunning tests on an already working setup.
+This will not cleanup configuration from previous run and just rerun the tests.

 ## Mocking test environment during development